 - 3/4 cup granulated sugar

 - 1 tsp salt

 - 1/2 cup unsalted butter (equivalent to 8 tbsp), melted

 - 1/2 tsp almond extract

-- 3 tbsp freshly squeezed lemon juice, amount from two small lemons
+- 3 tbsp freshly squeezed lemon juice, from two small lemons

-- 1 3/4 tsp grated lemon rind, from two small lemons
+- 1 3/4 tsp lemon zest, from two small lemons

 - 1/4 cup sliced almonds, roughly chopped